From shining skyscrapers to residential neighborhoods, glass is a staple element in architecture and design.

-Laminated glass is also known as safety glass because even if the glass is broken, it will stay in the frame, rather than shattering all over the floor.
-If safety and security is a top priority, laminated glass would be one of your best choices.
+Laminated window glass is also known as safety glass because even if the glass is broken, it will stay in the frame, rather than shattering all over the floor.
+If safety and security are a top priority, this glass would be one of your best choices.

 Types of Laminated Glass

-- SGP interlayer Laminated Glass: With high strength, SGP is a high-performance interlayer with twice the load bearing capacity and 5 times the tear strength of PVB.
+3. SGP interlayer Laminated Glass: With high strength, SGP is a high-performance interlayer with twice the load-bearing capacity and 5 times the tear strength of PVB.

 Benefits Of Laminated Glass

 - Increased security: Laminated safety glass is almost impossible to break.
 Even if it is broken, the glass doesn’t actually fall out of the frame, providing increased security.